Automobiles (passenger vehicles)

 Light truck (8,000 pounds or less)

-When you purchase or receive a vehicle as a gift, you must immediately apply for a Certificate of Title.
+When you purchase a vehicle, or receive it as a gift, you must immediately apply for a Certificate of Title.

-The seller must complete the assignment of title, including odometer disclosure (unless exempt) and signature and give you the original document with a lien release for each lien listed on the title.
-Never buy a vehicle without seeing and receiving a title signed by the previous owner.
+The seller must complete the assignment of title in full, including the odometer disclosure (unless exempt), and give you the original document with a lien release for any lien listed on the title.
+Never buy a vehicle without receiving a title signed by the previous owner.

 You will need the following items: